jlooper/green/README.md

 - tells you which of your appliances would be good to run at which hour

 Create a connection between an Azure Function using one of the APIs below to trigger a Logic App to do something like send a reminder to charge your EV

+## Hackathon Instructions

+If you're participating in a hackathon, here are [instructions](hackathon.md).

+## Workshop Instructions

+Participating in a workshop?
+Read instructions [here](workshop.md).

 ## Sample Code

-TBD
+🌱 A [static web app](./samples/green-app/app) to display your region's carbon intensity

+🌱 A [logic app](./samples/green-app/logic-app) to send an email about your region's carbon intensity hourly

+🌱 A standalone [Azure function](./samples/green-app/getCarbonUsage) to query the [co2signal API](https://docs.co2signal.com/#introduction) by [tmrow](https://www.tmrow.com/)

 ## Useful APIs